EitanStein/Distributed-routing-using-MIS/README.md

 I used tracy, googlebenchmarks, valgrind, ASan and UBSan to attempt and find bottlenecks and places that could be optimized further

 profiling was done on an ubuntu 24.04 virtual machine with 2 cpus and limited memory - so truly large graphs could not be tested

+The testing was done on a grid of width=800 and height=600 and the max distance between two neighbors is 30 the nodes locations on the grid are randomized so a graph with 500 nodes is most likely comprised of multiple disconnected parts while a graph of size 2k nodes is fully connected and the average degree is ~12 a graph of size 1k is likely to be fully connected and has an average degree of ~6

 ![Benchmark Results](./docs/benchmarks.png)

 ## future work